 The problem was that it didn’t work anywhere near as well as was expected and after some investigation, we realised that it was because he was using an older version SDR dongle with no preamp or filtering.
 By this time I’d replaced my Uputronics preamp with the upgraded version containing the ceramic filter so we did a deal which meant he’d get the preamp/filter and I’d have a new receiver in a box.

 Two weeks later and I’ve got the receiver here and in the air.
-I’m using a Flight Aware Pro Stick Plus dongle and I also added an additional Flight Aware 1090 MHz bandpass filter as well.
+I’m using a Raspberry Pi to run the software which uploads to Flight Aware, Flight Radar24 and PlaneFinder.
+The receiver is a Flight Aware Pro Stick Plus dongle and I also added an additional Flight Aware 1090 MHz bandpass filter as well.
 It’s being fed with a length of CAT6 cable with Power over Ethernet.
 I chose to do this so that I’d have the absolute minimum signal loss in the coax and of course, network cable is significantly cheaper than coaxial cable.
 I’m using the Flight Aware 26″ vertical.

 Tony built this all for me without the filter so I had to make some tweaks inside.
 It’s not as neat and tidy as when I got it but the important thing is that it all fits and works.